Sombressoul/dyna/README.md

 - **DynamicConv2DDelta** – convolutional layer that draws its kernels from `TensorComposerDelta` conditioned on context vectors.
 - **DynamicConv2DMobius** – convolutional layer based on
-  `WeightsLib2DMobius` with optional dynamic bias, padding and offsets.
+  `TensorComposerMobius` with optional dynamic bias, padding and offsets.
 - **SignalStabilizationCompressor** – non‑linear block combining gating,
   logarithmic compression and inverse RMS scaling for stable activations.